 Ocular Drainage Structures and Developmental Glaucoma

 Abnormal resistance to aqueous humor drainage through the ocular drainage structures underlies higher IOP in glaucoma, but is poorly understood.
 We have developed new methods and resources to study drainage structure development, microanatomy and function.
 We focus on the trabecular meshwork and Schlemm’s canal (SC), with a major focus on SC.
+We recently discovered that SC is a new class of vessel with features of of both lymphatic and blood vasculature.
+It is a polarized vessel with lymphatic gene expression being more prominent in its functionally specialzed inner wall.
 We have characterized various genes that cause developmental glaucoma, including genes for transcription factors (Foxc2, Foxc2, and Lmx1b), bone morphogenetic protein (Bmp4), collagen type IV α1 (Col4a1), and a cytochrome p450 enzyme (Cyp1b1).
 Mutations in all of these genes cause human glaucoma associated with developmental abnormalities (developmental glaucoma).
 Despite the developmental abnormalities, and for unknown reasons, IOP usually becomes elevated during young adulthood.
 We plan detailed characterization of drainage structure development and function in mice with mutations in selected developmental glaucoma genes.
 These studies will greatly advance our molecular understanding of the mechanisms responsible for elevated IOP.
 We also characterize modifier genes that modulate developmental glaucoma phentoypes.
 Importantly, we identified the tyrosinase gene as a modifier whose deficiency exacerbates defects in both Cyp1b1 and Foxc1 mutant mice.
 Tyrosinase provides L-DOPA (L-3,4-dihydroxyphenylalanine), that protects against the developmental abnormalities.
 Future work will be aimed at increasing understanding of the role of L-DOPA in ocular development and glaucoma.